kaangiray26/pitch-perfect/README.md

 - [x] Json for otp keys
 - [ ] Program update function
 - [ ] Bug and crash report sender ?
+- [ ] Email drop down recommendations in to: section while writing an email
+- [ ] Automatically add addresses from an email to contacts

 ### Have you seen the movie?
 No, I haven't.